Curriculum

 MFL is led by Mrs Neale.

-“Our aim for French is for the children to grow in confidence with their spoken French and to begin to read and write some key words and phrases.”
+“Our aim for Spanish is for the children to grow in confidence with their spoken Spanish and to begin to read and write some key words and phrases.”

 Design & Technology

-Design and Technology is led by Mrs Murphy.
+Design and Technology is led by Mrs Lee.
 The school follows the National Curriculum.

 “This year in D&T I would like to see children have more opportunities to develop planning, making and evaluating skills.”